deployo/deployo.github.io/content/_index.md

     - shell execution.
     - scheduled tasks.
   subtitle: Simple.
 Easy.
 Accessible.
+meta:
   description: A web based shell execution tool that uses SSH to connect to your servers.
 Simplify your deployments or remote shell executions.
+overview: Deployo is a web based shell execution tool that allows you to execute over SSH with a button click.
+It is perfectly suited for personal projects, freelancers or small companies looking to speed up their remote tasks.
+overview_image: /img/screenshot.png
 call_to_action: Create Account Now
 features:
     - title: Execute shell scripts